Promoting British Values

 The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 Within the curriculum itself, pupils are encouraged to become involved in the decision making process and these are listened to by the school.
-Within the new curriculum, opportunities have been put in place for debating to occur for transition between year six and Secondary schools.
-Plans are also in place for children in year four to visit parliament and look at our local government.
+Within the curriculum, the children have the opportunity to disucss and debate through speaking and listening activities.

 The Rule of Law